Military and Veterans Programs (MVP)

 Phone: (575) 646-4524

 Active-duty military personnel (Armed Forces) stationed in New Mexico or at Fort Bliss, Texas may complete a Resident Tuition Application for Active Military, Veterans and Dependents of the US Armed Forces waiver to qualify for in-state tuition.
 Spouses and minor children of active-duty personnel who are stationed in New Mexico and Fort Bliss, Texas who are not otherwise entitled to claim in-state residency, may apply for in-state tuition by submitting a Resident Tuition Application for Active Military, Veterans and Dependents of the US Armed Forces waiver to the Military and Veterans Programs office.
-Applications are available at the Military and Veterans Programs Office, online at http://mvp.nmsu.edu, or through the Registrar's Office.
+Applications are available at the Military and Veterans Programs Office, online at http://mvp.nmsu.edu, or through the University Student Records Office.

 Dependents Receiving VA Educational Benefits